h0ngcha0/liuhongchao.github.io/_posts/2020-03-22-why-learn-crypto.md

-technologist, it not only fascinates me on the technical side, but also serves as a forcing function for me to learn a bit more about other disciplines such as *politics*, *economics*, *finance* and *philosophy*, etc. In restrospect, I feel this learning experience is very rewarding and a journey well worth taking.
+technologist, it not only fascinates me on the technical side, but also serves as a forcing function for me to learn a bit more about other disciplines such as *politics*, *economics*, *finance* and *philosophy*, etc. In retrospect, I feel this learning experience is very rewarding and a journey well worth taking.
 In this post, I will try to explain why.